Psychosocial disability and the NDIS.

 For example, if someone has been diagnosed with schizophrenia, whether they can access the NDIS will depend on the impact of the condition on their daily life, not the fact they have schizophrenia.

-A completed Evidence of Psychosocial Disability form must be provided for an NDIS application to be considered (you can find the form here).
+A completed Evidence of Psychosocial Disability form must be provided for an NDIS application to be considered (find out more on the this process on the NDIS webpage Mental Health and the NDIS).
 The form contains:

 - Current and past treatment information

 - Details about any impairments resulting from a mental health condition

 - Professional assessments of current life skills and the impact of the condition on your daily life.